 - Supernatural Law: A webcomic, and later a comic strip, about a law firm that represents ghosts, zombies, Frankenstein's monster and others.
 Highly accurate when it comes to how law works.

 - The Zombie Rights Campaign is dedicated to advocating the rights, and fighting the stereotypes, of zombies.

-- The Chick introduced in I Am Not Infected is a member of a group of zombie rights protesters, who seems to hang out with the guys' pet zombie and "girl talk".
+- The woman introduced in I Am Not Infected is a member of a group of zombie rights protesters, who seems to hang out with the guys' pet zombie and "girl talk".

 - Generator Rex episode "Outpost" introduces Green Fist, group breaking out captured EVOs from Providence bases.
 Their leader, Valentina claims they return EVOs to their natural environment and is the first character who ever called Rex out on being a Hunter of His Own Kind.

-- Lion-O from ThunderCats (2011) is the only Cat who will defend the rights of the Lizards, the Cats' sworn enemy.
-And to a lesser extent, Dogs too.
+- Lion-O from ThunderCats is the only Cat who will defend the rights of the Lizards, the Cats' sworn enemy.
+And, to a lesser extent, Dogs too.
 This almost gets him skinned by an angry mob in the first episode when he defends a Lizard they're about to murder, but after Mumm-Ra's forces conquer the city, the same Lizard recognizes him and lets him and his companions escape.

 - The premise of Ugly Americans is that a social worker named Mark Lilly tries to help various supernatural creatures integrate into an Alternate Universe version of New York City.
 Includes a police chief who hates the supernatural (especially vampires—his ex-wife left him for one), a zombie roommate, a wizard co-worker and a boss/girlfriend who's a promiscuous half-succubus (her father is the current Devil).